If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 Gastrointestinal Issues

-Combining alcohol and doxycycline amplifies the risk of gastrointestinal problems.
+Combining them also amplifies the risk of gastrointestinal problems.
 Individuals often experience symptoms like nausea, vomiting, diarrhea, and a burning sensation during digestion.

 Extended usage and mixing can also lead to digestive tract inflammation, resulting in conditions like gastritis or esophagitis.